CollinHeist/UIRobotics/README.md

-## University of Idaho - Robotics Club
+# University of Idaho - Robotics Club
 ---
-#### This Github repository is where we'll be keep the final version of our code used to run the Autonomous Boat.
+## This Github repository is where we'll be keep the working version of our code used to run the Autonomous Boat.
 ---
 For those have not yet used Github, I recommend reading through [this](https://guides.github.com/activities/hello-world/ "Github Walkthrough") quick introduction.